urbit/urbit.org-reloaded/content/blog/urbit-for-normies.md

 image ="https://media.urbit.org/site/posts/essays/normies-2.png"
 +++

-Urbit is a challenging project to fully describe because it’s an entire system rather than a single product.
+Urbit is a challenging project to fully describe because, rather than a singly product, it’s an entire system.
 Often when I talk about one of the individual elements of the system, someone will tell me that another company is already building that — and they’re usually right.
 What sets Urbit apart is that we’re building all these elements at once to work together seamlessly.

 For that reason, this overview is long.
-I wanted to explain as much of the system at a high level as possible; this is my attempt to share an image of the entire forest rather than spending too much time with any of the trees.
+I wanted to explain as much of the system at a high level as possible, to share an image of the entire forest rather than spending too much time on any of the trees.

-My own path to Urbit was not predictable, and so it turns out I’m a useful ambassador to describe what the heck we’re doing to my fellow normies.
+My own path to Urbit was not predictable, so it turns out I’m a useful ambassador to describe what the heck we’re doing to my fellow normies.

 I refer to myself as a normie because I’m a lawyer by training, not the typical code-savvy early Urbit adopter.
-I ran a law firm for a decade, and after retiring that, founded a podcast and magazine about relationship dynamics.
-During that time I came to believe that humanity was in desperate need of better ways to relate to one another.
+I ran a law firm for a decade and, after retiring that, founded a podcast and magazine about relationship dynamics.
+During that time I came to believe that humanity was in desperate need of better ways to relate.
 I didn’t know how, but I knew that my podcast about romance wasn’t going to move the needle.
 I began to look for a bigger project.
 I wanted something I truly could invest myself in, something that could have a real impact on this problem.

-That’s when a friend introduced me to Urbit, saying it was the most credible project he’d seen in years; he described it as “an open-source decentralized internet project,” and he said it “would give control of computing back to regular people.”
-That definitely sparked my interest, but I didn’t totally understand it.
-After looking over the website and watching a couple of obscure descriptive videos on YouTube, my response was threefold:
+That’s when a friend introduced me to Urbit.
+Saying it was the most credible project he’d seen in years, he described it as “an open-source decentralized internet project,” and that it “would give control of computing back to regular people.”
+That sparked my interest, but I didn’t totally understand it.
+After looking over the website and watching a couple of obscure descriptive videos on YouTube my response was threefold:

 1) **This is huge** — if it actually works, it’s the future.
 2) **This is real** — It’s got working code, dozens of engineers, and a very unorthodox solution.